The Apple Notes alternative

 Apple Notes gives you a list of folders.
 Tareea adds a view it has no equivalent for.
 The Connection Map shows every note and task in a project as a spatial graph — nodes joined by lines drawn the moment each task was created.
 Notes that generated more work have more lines radiating outward.
 You see which notes are driving things before you read a single label.

 A folder of notes tells you nothing about when anything is due.
-The Timeline does — sixty days ahead, fourteen behind, your tasks as coloured dots across the calendar.
+The Timeline does — sixty days ahead, fourteen behind, your tasks as colored dots across the calendar.
 Dense where the work clusters, open where there is room.
 Drag a dot to reschedule; hover one to see the task.
 The capture stays effortless — and now the follow-through has somewhere to live.

 This table is honest about where Apple Notes is better.
 A switch only makes sense if you can see the whole picture.